 PROBLEMS (SYMPTOMS) POSSIBLE AREAS OF MISADJUSTMENT(S) RECOMMENDED COURSE OF ACTION Engine will not idle down to low speed.
-1. Idler switch in High idle position.
-Set switch to Auto.
-2. External load on welder or auxiliary power.
-Remove all external loads.
-3. Faulty PC board or idler solenoid.
-OCCINCT OF ACTION Engine will not go to high idle when attempting to weld.
+Idler switch in High idle position.
+External load on welder or auxiliary power.
+Faulty PC board or idler solenoid.
+Engine will not go to high idle when attempting to weld.
 Poor work lead connection to work.
-Make sure work clamp is tightly connected to clean base metal.
 "Contactor" switch is in wrong position.
-Set to "Welding On" when welding without a control cable.
-Refer to Operations chapter for proper use of this switch.
 Faulty PC board.
 Low idle speed set to low.
 Engine will not go to high idle when using auxiliary power.
-1. Auxiliary power load is less than 100 watts.
-Idler may not respond with less than a 100 watt load.
-Set idler to "High".
-2. Faulty PC board.
-If all recommended possible areas of misadjustment have been checked and the problem persists, Contact your local Lincoln Engine does not develop full power.
-Fuel filter clogged, Replace.
-Air filter clogged, clean or replace.
-Fouled spark plugs, clean or replace.
+Auxiliary power load is less than 100 watts.
+Faulty PC board.
+If all recommended possible areas of misadjustment have been checked and the problem persists, Engine does not develop full power.
+Fuel filter clogged.
+Air filter clogged.
+Fouled spark plugs.
 Valves out of adjustment.
-Authorized Field Service Facility.
+Contact your local Lincoln Authorized Field Service Facility.